GadWissberg/personal-site/content/tutorials/libktx/tutorial_3.md

 ![title](1.png)

 In the methods list dialog make sure all methods are selected and click OK to add them.
-You’ll notice Android Studio has added them in the bottom of the class, each one with TODO("Not yet implemented").
+You’ll notice AndroidStudio has added them in the bottom of the class, each one with *TODO("Not yet implemented")*.
 You may replace each one of these TODOs with return false.

 An important note: Generally, when writing code, it is important to keep your code clean.
-A more elegant solution here would be to create another class GameInputProcessor which will implement by itself the InputProcessor interface and have all the input related code reside in it.
-In the main class you’d just create an instance of GameInputProcessor and pass it to Gdx.input.inputProcessor.
+A more elegant solution here would be to create another class *GameInputProcessor* which will implement by itself the *InputProcessor* interface and have all the input related code reside in it.
+In the main class you’d just create an instance of *GameInputProcessor* and pass it to *Gdx.input.inputProcessor*.
 This way we’re applying separation of concerns, encapsulating our input code in a specific place and keeping our main class more focused on other general logic.
 But in this tutorial we’re having our main class as the input processor just for brevity.

 As we said in the beginning of this tutorial, we’ll make our smiley move towards the point we click on the screen.
-For that, we basically only need the touchDown() method.
+For that, we basically only need the *touchDown()* method.
 This method is called each time the screen is touched (or the mouse was clicked on the desktop platform).
 So we’ll store the click position and have our smiley move towards it on every rendered frame in our game.
 Before we begin writing our logic, we’ll need to store the clicked position in an additional vector - so let’s add another one:
 ```
 private val destination: Vector2 = Vector2()
 ```